-Cottesloe Roads Board Minutes, SROWA, Cons 6187, item 1, 1895 to 1905.
+5 Cottesloe Roads Board Minutes, SROWA, Cons 6187, item 1, 1895 to 1905.

-Marchant James, op. cit., pp. 7 and 15.
+6 Marchant James, op. cit., pp. 7 and 15.

-camping ground for 'afghans' and their camels before trekking to the north along the coast or east to the goldfields.

-It has been stated that residents of Perth preferred river swimming to ocean swimming before the 1900s.
-But at Cottesloe ocean bathing gained popularity by 1898 because there were requests to the Roads Boards to erect bathing pavilions and sell refreshments on the beach.

-Swimming was an activity that was controlled by the authorities.
-Bathing costumes and behaviour at the beach were highly regulated, following the example of the English seaside resort.
-For instance, a typical notice on the Cottesloe beach in 1898 stated:

-Regulation costume for men and women, dress of dark material of serge, flannel or flannelette extending over the shoulder to the knee.
-Those in swimsuits should not loiter on the beach or on the jetty.
-10

-Nevertheless some bathers did not comply with the regulations and were sent letters of complaint from the Roads Board.
-For example Mr Burt received a letter stating that his two sons had been bathing at Cottesloe without trunks contrary to the by laws.
-Mr Burt courteously replied thanking the Roads Board for informing him that his sons had been bathing without trunks.

-A necessary part of bathing in the 1900s were bathing boxes used as changing facilities.
+9 It has been stated that residents of Perth preferred river swimming to ocean swimming before the 1900s.8 However, requests to the Roads Boards in 1898 to erect bathing pavilions and sell refreshments on Cottesloe beach indicate that ocean bathing had gained popularity by this time.9 Swimming was an activity that was controlled by the authorities.
+Bathing costumes and behaviour at the beach were highly regulated, following the example of the English seaside resort.10 For instance, a typical notice on the Cottesloe beach in 1898 stated: Regulation costume for men and women, dress of dark material of serge, flannel or flannelette extending over the shoulder to the knee.
+Those in swimsuits should not loiter on the beach or on the jetty.11 Nevertheless some bathers did not comply with the regulations and were sent letters of complaint from the Roads Board.
+For example, in 1899, a Mr Burt received a letter stating that his two sons had been bathing at Cottesloe without trunks contrary to the by laws.12 A necessary part of bathing in the 1900s was bathing boxes, used as changing facilities.
 Between 1906 and 1908, a Mr Page had the lease from the Cottesloe Roads Board to provide bathing boxes.
-These wooden structures on wheels were divided in two, providing rooms for males and females.
-The Cottesloe Roads Board replaced Page's Bathing boxes in 1909 with a wooden bathing pavilion and extra bathing boxes on the beachfront beyond the Cottesloe Hotel on the corner of John Street and Marine Terrace.
-13

-The rise in popularity of Cottesloe Beach Precinct as the favoured beach resort in the 1890s was a result of several factors.
+These wooden structures on wheels were divided in two, providing rooms for males and females.13 The Cottesloe Roads Board replaced Page's Bathing boxes in 1909 with a wooden bathing pavilion and extra bathing boxes on the beachfront beyond the Cottesloe Hotel on the corner of John Street and Marine Terrace.14 The rise in popularity of Cottesloe Beach Precinct as the favoured beach resort in the 1890s was a result of several factors.
 Cottesloe Beach Precinct has some protection from the strong summer sea breezes and the reefs offshore make the swimming at Cottesloe less dangerous than other beaches on the metropolitan coast.
 New roads and the nearby railway stations made Cottesloe Beach Precinct more accessible.
-The beach is also easily accessed by pedestrians, different to steep cliffs of some other beaches.
-By 1900, beach swimming had become a popular recreational activity.
+The beach was also easily accessed by pedestrians, unlike the steep cliffs of some other beaches.
+By 1900, beach swimming had become a popular recreational activity.15 In February 1899, the Cottesloe Roads Board wrote to the government of the day:

+with a view of providing life saving appliances at Cottesloe and Cottesloe Beach in the nature of life lines, the Engineer in Chief be requested to advise the Board which would be the most economical and effective means of allowing this end.16 Register of Heritage Places Place Assessed February 2003 Cottesloe Beach Precinct 8 Marchant James, op. cit., p.
+76.

-Cottesloe Roads Board Minutes, 9 December 1898, Cons 6187, item 1, SROWA.
+9 Cottesloe Roads Board Minutes, 9 December 1898, Cons 6187, item 1, SROWA.

-Huntsman, Leone Sand in Our Souls The Beach in Australian History Melbourne University Press, 2001, p.
-43.

-As quoted in Marchant James, op. cit., p.23.
+10 Huntsman, Leone Sand in Our Souls The Beach in Australian History Melbourne University Press, 2001, p.
+43. 11 As quoted in Marchant James, op. cit., p.23.

-Minutes of the Cottesloe Roads Board, 10 Jan 1899, Cons 6187, item 1, SROWA.
+12 Minutes of the Cottesloe Roads Board, 10 Jan 1899, Cons 6187, item 1, SROWA.

-Laurie, Maxine and Laurie, Jacqueline Ten Decades A Photographic History of the Town of Cottesloe Town of Cottesloe 1995, p.
-15 with a view of providing life saving appliances at Cottesloe and Cottesloe Beach in the nature of life lines, the Engineer in Chief be requested to advise the Board which would be the most economical and effective means of allowing this end.
-15

-Marchant James, op. cit. p.
+13 Laurie, Maxine and Laurie, Jacqueline Ten Decades A Photographic History of the Town of Cottesloe Town of Cottesloe 1995, p.
+15 14 Marchant James, op. cit. p.
 23 and Laurie et al, op. cit. p.15.